On generators and relations for higher level Zhu algebras and applications: Introduction

 The second major application of higher level Zhu algebras, is to construct the graded pseudo-traces and analyze their number-theoretic properties.
 An analogue of Zhu's modular invariance for graded characters (i.e., graded traces) for modules for a rational $C_2$-cofinite vertex operator algebra was provided by Miyamoto in \cite{Miyamoto2004}, where the notion of a graded ``pseudo-trace" was defined for irrational $C_2$-cofinite vertex operator algebras.
 While the graded characters of modules for rational vertex operator algebras encode information about the $L(0)$ eigenspaces of the modules, these graded pseudo-traces give information about the generalized eigenspaces.
 Where the original (level $0$) Zhu algebra plays an important role in Zhu's proof of modular invariance in the rational setting, the higher level Zhu algebras are central to Miyamoto's construction.

 In \cite{AN}, Arike and Nagatomo studied graded pseudo-traces for the $\mathbb{Z}_2$-orbifold of symplectic fermions.
 While their construction notably does not use Zhu algebras, it is not known if their graded pseudo-traces coincide with those of Miyamoto.
 To the authors' knowledge, no examples of graded pseudo-traces have been explicitly determined using Miyamoto's construction, where the higher level Zhu algebras are necessary.
-Examples of these pseudo-traces using Miyamoto's construction will be provided by the authors and their collaborators in subsequent publications.
+Examples of these pseudo-traces using Miyamoto's construction will be provided by the second author and their collaborators in subsequent publications.

 A major obstacle in utilizing higher level Zhu algebras in the study of vertex operator algebras and related questions of modular invariance, is that determining their structure is incredibly difficult.
-In \cite{BVY-Heisenberg} and \cite{BVY-Virasoro}, the second author along with Vander Werf and Yang gave the first explicit constructions of higher level Zhu algebras, determining the structure of $A_1(V)$ for $V$ the rank one Heisenberg vertex operator algebra and the Virasoro vertex operator algebras, respectively.
+In \cite{BVY-Heisenberg} and \cite{BVY-Virasoro}, the second author along with Vander Werf and Yang gave the first explicit constructions of higher level Zhu algebras, determining the structure of $A_1(V)$ for $V$ the rank one Heisenberg vertex operator algebra and the Virasoro vertex operator algebra, respectively.
 They also proved that the level one Zhu algebra for the Virasoro vertex operator algebra can be used to induce new modules not induced by the level zero Zhu algebra.
 Later, in \cite{AB-details-of-Heisenberg}, the present authors determined the structure of the level two Zhu algebra for the Heisenberg vertex operator algebra; see Theorem \ref{A_2-theorem} below.
+Higher level twisted and untwisted Zhu algebras were studied in \cite{V} by van Ekeren in the setting of affine and Virasoro vertex operator algebras.
+And in \cite{C}, \^Ceperi\'c calculated the level one Zhu algebra for the fixed point subalgebra of symplectic fermions.

 Notably in the constructions provided in \cite{BVY-Heisenberg}, \cite{BVY-Virasoro}, and \cite{AB-details-of-Heisenberg}, only very minimal facts about modules for the relevant vertex operator algebras are used.
 The purpose of this paper is to expand on the insight gained from these papers to provide tools for determining the structure of higher level Zhu algebras.
 In fact, the results of this paper require no knowledge of the modules of any of the vertex operator algebras to which our results apply.
 This is particularly important, as one would like to use higher level Zhu algebras to study the modules of vertex operator algebras for which very little information is known, e.g. irrational $C_2$-cofinite vertex operator algebras which are central to logarithmic conformal field theory but for which very few examples are currently known.